 • Hara Gei (translates to Stomach Performance” = to exhibit extraordinary ability)

 • Hito no hara wo yomu (translates to ” to read the inside of the abdomen” = to read someone’s mind )

 • kare no kuchi to hara ga chigau (“someone’s mouth and abdomen are different” = to say one thing and mean another)

 • Hara wo watte hanasu (“split one’s abdomen and talk” = to be frank with a person)

 • Hara ga kuroi (“the abdomen is black” = to conceal one’s real intention)

-diagnosis in Japanese acupuncture is therefore heavily reliant on hara palpation — you can learn a lot about a person’s overall state of health and the health of their organs by palpating their stomach.
+diagnosis in Japanese acupuncture is heavily reliant on hara palpation — palpating the stomach provides essential information about a person’s overall state of health and the health of their organs.

 which comes back to the asian dietary theory teacher’s statement on eating fear, a reminder that to respect the stomach is to nourish the heart and to clear the mind.